 top of page

 Calling yourself a leader is easy.
-It’s leading in ways that others feel included, are able to take risks, and provide critical feedback without fear that it is hard.
+It’s leading in ways that others feel included, are able to take risks, and speak up without fear that it is hard.
 A recent McKinsey global survey makes this truth glaringly obvious.
-Researchers found that most leaders believe their workplace is psychologically safe.
+Evidence suggests that most leaders believe their workplace is psychologically safe.
 However, only 43% of employees indicate a positive team climate at work, only 30% see a reason to say something when they see something is wrong, and only 30% believe their opinion counts.
-Some leaders are more prepared to accept this reality than others.
-In a fast-paced digital workplace leaders accept silence and high employee turnover as variables outside their influence.
+Some leaders are more prepared to challenge their assumptions and accept this reality than others.
+In a fast-paced digital workplace, leaders accept silence and high employee turnover on their team as variables outside their direct influence.
 And, of course, the workplace is volatile and complex.
-Leaders must focus on delivering results and being responsive, or fall behind.
-But a daily focus on urgent and important tasks traps leaders in bad habits that rarely pay off.
-Here are five actions to battle the myth of a psychologically safe workplace.
+Leaders must stay laser-focused on delivering results and being responsive or risk falling behind.
+But a daily focus on what is urgent and important traps leaders in bad habits that rarely pay off.
+Here is a survey to measure the level of psychological safety on your team and five actions to battle the myth of a psychologically safe workplace.

 We all share a need to belong.
 Psychological safety is a condition when you feel included, able to learn, contribute, and provide critical feedback without fear of being embarrassed, excluded, or penalized.
 There are four levels of psychological safety:

-1. Inclusion safety – We are constantly dividing the world between them and us.
-Inclusion safety is creating a shared identity so others are viewed as being in the same group.
+We are constantly dividing the world between them and us.
+Inclusion safety creates a shared identity so that others are viewed as being in the same group.

-2. Learner safety – This is feeling safe enough to experiment, ask questions, and fail as a part of the learning process.
+This is feeling safe enough to experiment, ask questions, and fail as part of the learning process.

-3. Contributor safety – Is participating as an active full-fledged member of the team supported by autonomy and encouragement.
+Is participating as an active, full-fledged member of the team supported by autonomy and encouragement.

-4. Challenger safety – This is the last stage when others are able to provide constructive criticism and engage in productive conflict without fear of exclusion or retaliation.
-This is the stage where individuals can innovate.
+This is the last stage at which others can provide constructive criticism and engage in productive conflict without fear of exclusion or retaliation.
+It is the stage at which individuals can innovate.

 Evidence suggests that psychological safety leads to reduced costs and increased profitability from: